Keeping students engaged is a difficult task. For any teacher, it becomes more difficult especially for students who easily get bored.

 As they say, the best visual aid is the teacher.
 It really makes a difference if you exude a happy aura to your students.
 Your accommodating behavior affects the productivity of your learners and drives positive results.

 How do you make your class interactive?
 What are your interactive class ideas?
-Present your proven ways below and let’s collaborate.
+Present your proven methods below and let’s collaborate.